List of Hollyoaks characters introduced in 2016: Eva Falco

 Eva is first seen visiting her father, Billy Brodie (Clive Russell), in hospital and is left devastated when he dies.
 Despite warning from Billy not to, Eva seeks revenge on Billy's brother, Jack, believing he is responsible for her father's life in prison.
 She breaks into his home and trashes the place, with Jack and Esther Bloom (Jazmine Franks) reporting the crime to the police.
 Eva is revealed as the detective in charge of the investigation and informs Jack and Esther that there is nothing to worry about.
 Eva later meets Liam Donovan (Maxim Baldry) in The Loft nightclub and they have sex.
 When she discovers he was planning to use her, Eva decides to use Liam in her plan to take revenge on Jack.
 Eva asks Liam to look after some drugs for her, which she took from the evidence room at the police station, however she later takes them back and allows Liam to believe that he has lost them.
 Eva tells Liam that she needs a large amount of money to pay the drug dealer, and is frustrated when Liam confides in his older half-sister, Grace Black (Tamara Wall), who is a former gangster.
 Eva later explains to Liam that the drug dealer she is dealing with has threatened to kill her, however she will be spared if she murders somebody in return.
 Eva then gives Liam a photograph of Jack, and orders him to kill him.
 However, after talking to Jack's cancer-stricken foster daughter Jade Albright (Kassius Nelson), Eva stops Liam from murdering Jack with a car boot lid.
 Eva continues her hate campaign against Jack, and on the day of Billy's funeral, is furious to see Jack laying flowers in his memory.
 Eva then charges over to the Osbornes armed with a gun, however Liam contacts Jack and warns him that he is in danger.
-Cindy Savage (Stephanie Waring) later visits the Osbornes to find that the entire family has vanished without a trace.
+Cindy Cunningham (Stephanie Waring) later visits the Osbornes to find that the entire family has vanished without a trace.